 After you start getting to know the new market, you'll be able to determine how you can best fulfill its needs.

-When it comes to remote sales, it's important that you have a plan that involves a lot more than making simple sales calls.
+When it comes to remote sales, you must have a plan that involves a lot more than making simple sales calls.
 Of course, you should always be selling in some capacity.
-But having a plan based on research of your target market will help establish you as a part of the market community prior to your first full pitch.
+But having a plan based on your target market research will help establish you as a part of the market community before your first full pitch.

 2. Selling Shouldn't Be Your Only Goal

 When you start selling remotely into new markets, expect a lot of challenges.
-In fact, you can almost consider everything you do in the first few months as an experiment.
+You can almost consider everything you do in the first few months as an experiment.

 Avoid setting up-front sales goals that are unrealistic or only look good on paper.
 Instead, consider ways to show success in the process that don't necessarily relate to direct sales.

-This is especially true when you're first starting out.
+This is especially true when you're first starting.

 For the first few months, your foundation for long-term remote sales success should be built on: